 - A. Purpose.
 The purpose of tThis Section is to implements California Government Code Section 65852.150 et seq. regarding secondary dwellings, provide affordable housing alternatives, and protect the public health, safety, and welfare of residents of El Dorado County. - B. Applicability.
-In all zones that permit single-unit residential development, the expansion of the primary dwelling or the construction of a new structure for the purpose of creating a secondary dwelling may be permittedallowed by right subject to the provisions of this Section. - C. Development Standards.
-The following development standards shall apply to all secondary dwellings: - 1.
-Maximum Floor Area.
+In all zones that permit single-unit residential development, the expansion of the primary dwelling or the construction of a new structure for the purpose of creating a secondary dwelling ismay be permitted allowed by right, except as required by section 17.40.060.C.3 (Preserve Standards; Residential Development), subject to the provisions of this Section. - C. Development Standards.
+The following development standards shall apply to all secondary dwellings: - \Maximum Floor Area.
 The floor area of a secondary dwelling shall be measured from the outside of the exterior walls including all enclosed habitable or potentially habitable space, such as living areas, hallways, stairwells, attics, basements, storage areas, and equipment rooms, but excluding attached garages.
-The maximum floor area allowed for both attached and detached dwellings shall be subject to Table 17.40.300.1 below, providing an attached secondary dwelling does not exceed 30 percent of the square footage of the primary dwelling, as follows: - Optional analysis to consider increasing allowable maximum square footage for detached units from 1,200 sq. ft. to approximately 1,600 sq. ft. of habitable space.
+The maximum floor area allowed for both attached and detached dwellings shall be subject to Table 17.40.300.1 below, providinged an attached secondary dwelling does not exceed 30 percent of the square footage of the primary dwelling, as follows:

+\Optional analysis to consider increasing allowable maximum square footage for detached units from 1,200 sq. ft. to approximately 1,600 sq. ft. of habitable space.